-SMT is open to innovative format options.
+SMT 17 is open to innovative format options.
 We would like to encourage contributions that explore experimental, innovative ways of communicating the value and significance of speculative, pedagogical or applied design thinking.
 In particular we welcome film/video documentation of processes and image cycles used in a positive, active, discursive manner.
-We would like to produce a post-symposium on-line volume that values and supports researchers, artists, designers and design educators to explore a strongly visual form of argumentation.
+We would like to produce a post-conference on-line volume that values and supports researchers, artists, designers and design educators to explore a strongly visual form of argumentation.

 Co-editorial team: Prof Estelle Barrett, A/Prof Barbara Bolt, A/Prof Nancy De Freitas, Dr Kaisa Kontturi and Dr Laura Woodward.

 • Conference dates: 27–29 September 2015